Stability of backward propagation of chaos: Introduction

 \section{Introduction}

 The backward propagation of chaos states that, under appropriate conditions, the solution of a mean-field system of backward stochastic differential equations (BSDEs) with $N$ players (or particles) converges to the solutions of $N$ independent and identically distributed McKean--Vlasov BSDEs, as the number of players $N$ goes to infinity.
+The propagation of chaos property has been extensively studied for forward stochastic differential equations (SDEs), see \textit{e.g.} the review articles of \citet{chaintron2022propagation,Chaintron_Diez_2022}, while only a handful of papers have been published so far on the backward propagation of chaos; see \citet{Buckdahn_Djehiche_Li_Peng_2009,Hu_Ren_Yang_2023,djehiche2021propagation,buckdahn2009mean, LiDu2024, BayraktarWuZhang2023,lauriere2022backward} and also the recent paper \citet{PST_BackPropagChaos} that contains a more detailed review of this literature.
 Every such phenomenon is, of course, associated with a set of data $\mathscr{D}$ that provides the basis for its mathematical description.
 Consider a well-posed equation and assume that the sequence of data $\{\mathscr{D}^k\}_{k \in \mathbb{N}}$ converges to the data $\mathscr{D}^{\infty}$; then, if the corresponding solutions also converge, we say that the equation is stable.
 Naturally, the framework to answer this kind of questions should determine a lot of the technical details; for example, in what sense do the data converge, how do we measure the distance of the solutions, and so on.
 In the theory of BSDEs, frameworks for the stability of BSDEs are provided by \citet{hu1997stability} in the special case of a constant filtration, by \citet{briand2001donsker,briand2002robustness} for Brownian drivers, and more recently by \citet{papapantoleon2023stability} where a very general framework is established.
 The aim of the present paper is to introduce and establish a stability result for the backward propagation of chaos.
+Along the way, we will also introduce and establish stability results for systems of mean-field BSDEs as well as for McKean--Vlasov BSDEs.